joonarafael/tiirascraper/README.md

 python3 ./src/main.py
 ```

+Exit the program anytime with input `Ctrl` + `C`.

-History can be deleted at anytime by executing
+History can be deleted by executing

 ```
 ./delhistory.sh
 ```

+History will be automatically deleted at 00:00 every 24 hours.

+You may have to specify the execution rights for the scripts with `chmod` as described earlier.

-## Create Filters
+## Create Filters (Configs)

 Create your config files for the filtering functionality to the subdirectory `./src/config/`.
 The program exclusively searches **only** for the files named `cities.txt` and `species.txt`.

 If a config file is found, the software will only allow those cities and species through.
-All other records are ignored.
-Without config files, all elements will get through.
+All other records are ignored. **Without config files, all elements will get through**.
+The config files are therefore "whitelists".

-Separate individual entries in the config files with line breaks.
+Individual entries in the config files should be separated with line breaks.

-**For example**, `cities.txt` could look like this:
+**For example**, config file for city filtering at `./src/config/cities.txt` could look like this:

 ```
 Helsinki